 Depending on the overall soil condition, you may add soil amendments or chemicals to improve the pH and soil health.

 You can also increase the mulch ratio to protect the seed and retain moisture in the soil.
 Wood and paper mixture is the most commonly used mulch ingredient.

 How long can hydroseed go without water?

 The grass seeds need water to germinate.
 You should water before and after going through the seeding process.
-The grass seeds won't grow until it gets water and the moisture level in soil increases.
+The grass seeds won’t grow until it gets water and the moisture level in the soil increases.

 Once the germination process starts, you shouldn’t stop the regular watering schedule.
 Otherwise, the seeds will dry and die.

 You have to regularly water the area three to four times a day for at least 2 weeks before the grassroots are strong enough to dig deeper into the ground.

 To answer the question, how long can hydroseed go without water, the answer isn’t more than a day.
 Anything more than that, you risk killing grass seeds, especially if it’s a hot day.